Jach/gonim/README.md

   * Bot code may depend on the core Go routines, but not on anything else.
 Thus it can be packaged separately from the client, if desired.
   * Should be able to interface with other clients and/or other bots.
   * Initial bot will probably be random-play bot.
 Would like to try doing a MCTS bot, or even train a bot with a deep net and combine it with the MCTS bot.
+  * Should allow user to restrict the AI to a subsection of the board
+  * Should allow user to force the AI to only pass IFF all possibile moves are bad.
+  * Should allow user to force the AI to never resign.
 * Go client made in SDL2
   * Should support local play
     * Optional board rotation on white's move